 The most dreaded risk is injury to the deep vascular structures, including the basilar artery or its perforators, or the internal cerebral vein.
 The risk of hemorrhage severe enough to abort the procedure is approximately 4%.
 The risk of severe hemorrhage causing stroke or death is less than 1% in experienced hands.3

-The anatomy of the ventricles and surrounding structures must be carefully analyzed.
+The anatomy of the ventricles and surrounding structures must be analyzed carefully.
 Anatomic variants, such as an enlarged massa intermedia (common in patients with spina bifida) can make access to the floor of the third ventricle challenging.
 Tumors can distort the ventricles or obscure normal anatomy.
 Ideally, there is space between the dorsum sella and the basilar artery.
 A basilar artery situated tightly next to the bone is a relative contraindication for ETV.
 The trajectory to the floor should be planned, and any other procedures should also be considered.

 Click here to view the interactive module and related content for this image.

-Figure 1: The relevant anatomy of the floor of the third ventricle and location of the fenestration is noted.
+Figure 1: The relevant anatomy of the floor of the third ventricle and location of the fenestration are noted.
 The mamillary bodies are identified.
 The infundibular recess appears as a red blush.
 The puncture site for the floor of the third ventricle is just anterior to the mammillary bodies.

-A relatively common scenario for ETV is a patient with obstructive hydrocephalus from a pineal region mass for whom a biopsy may be warranted.
+A relatively common scenario for ETV is a patient with obstructive hydrocephalus resulting from a pineal region mass for whom a biopsy may be warranted.
 In this scenario, the optimal trajectory to the tumor might differ from the trajectory to the ventricular floor.
 A trajectory to “split the difference” might be planned for a rigid endoscope.
 It is important to not compromise the effectiveness of either procedure by choosing a poor trajectory.
 Two burr holes with separate approaches can be considered.
 A flexible endoscope can facilitate this procedure.
 It is recommended that the ETV be performed before the biopsy.
 Pineal tumors can be vascular, and tumor biopsy might cause bleeding.
 This situation is rarely dangerous but can obscure the surgeon’s view.

 ENDOSCOPIC THIRD VENTRICULOSTOMY